earthctzn/craft-backend/README.md

 To run this webap locally, you will need to fork [the backend repo](https://github.com/earthctzn/craft-backend) and [the frontend repo](https://github.com/earthctzn/craft-frontend).
 Once you have it downloaded and opened in a text editor like VSCode or Atom, you will need to install all the necessary gems to run CRAFT.

-NOTE: This app uses PostgreSQL for the database.

 To do so run:

 ```$ bundle install```

+NOTE: This app uses PostgreSQL for the database so you must have that running before starting the rails server.

 Once you see that it is done you can open a terminal window and type in ```rails s``` this will start up a local server listening on port 3000.

-Then you

 ## This API was built With